Wendell3333/ece2112-m2/README.md

 Grabs any number greater than S_mean from the S array.

-This problem combines many ideas and techniques from the other two problems; explaining further would just be a repeat of explanations.
+This problem combines many ideas and techniques from the other two problems, leaving no unique codes to explain.